pgrunde/CanvasTutorial/README.md

 ## Fills, Rects[,](http://en.wikipedia.org/wiki/Serial_comma) and Other Shapes

 Just as you can stroke a path, you can fill one too.
-I will demonstrate with a new method that makes rectangles if given a starting coordinate, width, and height.
+I will demonstrate with a new method `rect(x, y, width, height)` that makes rectangles if given a starting coordinate, width, and height.
 Note that `fillStyle` sets a color while `fill()` does the coloring.

 ```
 var x = 50;